p0maTypez/Software-Engineering-/README.md

 3. Deploy files

-- Place the project files (`index.html, oddhome.html, oddPg.js, script.js, oddStyle.css, style.css, save_password.php`) into the root directory of your web server.
+- Place the project files ('oinfo.html, oaboutus.html, oddhome.html, oddPg.js, oddStyle.css, save_password.php`) into the root directory of your web server.
-- Open a web browser and navigate to http://localhost/Software-Engineering-/index.html
+- Open a web browser and navigate to http://localhost/Software-Engineering-/oddhome.html

 ## Running the Application

-1. Open index.html or oddhome.html
+1. Open oddhome.html

-2. Use a web browser to open either index.html or oddhome.html to start using the password generator.
+2. Use a web browser to open oddHome.html to start using the password generator.
 Generate Password

 3. Select the desired settings and click the "Generate Password" button to create a new password.